 Notes

-If you made this simple guacamole recipe without tomatoes, please leave a star rating and share your thoughts in the comments below!
+If you made this simple guacamole recipe without tomatoes, leave a star rating below and let me know your thoughts.
+I hope you love it as much as we do.

 Comments